umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Restoring-content/Partial-Restore/index.md

 :::note
 Be aware that this feature will also restore all dependencies on the selected content.

-E.g. when you restore a content node which references a media item as well as 2 other content nodes, these will all be restored as well, including any parent nodes that these nodes depends on.
+E.g. when you restore a content node which references media items as well as other content nodes, these will all be restored as well, including any parent nodes that these nodes depends on.
 :::

 Follow these steps to perform a partial restore to get only the parts you need: